R3iwan/blog-app/README.md

 # Blog Application

 This is a simple blog application that uses a PostgreSQL database and a backend service.
 The services are managed using Docker Compose.
+A RESTful blog API that allows users to create, read, update, and delete blog posts.
+Features JWT authentication to restrict access, and PostgreSQL is used for storing post data.
+Designed with a clear separation between handlers, services, and data models.

 ## Prerequisites